DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 # Softmax Cross Entropy Loss

-If you’ve tried deep learning for yourself, I’d bet you’ve trained a model using some variant of softmax cross entropy loss.
-It’s so overwhelmingly popular I thought I might write a series of blog posts ([index](/index.html#classifier-training-objectives)) to remind myself there are other options out there!
+If you’ve tried deep learning for yourself, I’d guess you’ve trained a model using softmax cross entropy loss.
+It’s so overwhelmingly popular I thought I might write a series of blog posts ([here](/index.html#classifier-training-objectives)) to remind myself there are other options out there.

-So why not skip straight to the other juicy options?
-First, we should probably compare the weird 1% alternatives to the dominant 99% market leader.
-But second, it turns out that softmax cross entropy loss is actually quite interesting.
+Before we get to the alternatives, we should probably look at the dominant 99% market leader (for sake of comparison).
+At the same time, it turns out that softmax cross entropy loss is surprisingly interesting.

 In this article, we'll think through the core idea of softmax cross entropy loss, see how to add it to a PyTorch model, and finally look at what actually happens when we use this loss.
 I'll assume you already know some core deep learning concepts - e.g. what a forward pass, backward pass and loss function is.

 ## Core idea

-Imagine we’re trying to train a function to classify images is it a plane / bird / horse etc. For example, here’s an input image:
+Imagine we’re trying to train a function to classify images "is it a plane? / bird? / horse? etc." In order to train this function, we'll start with a random initialization and take some steps to minimize a loss function.
+So one of our first problems is how to choose this loss function.

+For example, here’s an input image:

 ![image of a horse](img/example_horse.png)

-Our function should predict that this is a horse.
-However this objective isn’t very "continuous" - we’re either right (if we said "horse") or wrong (e.g. if we said "dog").
-It’s hard to optimize such a hard "right or wrong" outcome, so we "relax" our outputs & say our function is going to predict a probability distribution over all the possible labels for the image.
+Our function should classify this as a horse.
+We can give our function one point if it gets it right, and nothing if it gets it wrong.
+This is called accuracy.
+Unfortunately accuracy isn’t continuous - we’re either right (if we said horse) or wrong (e.g. if we said dog).
+It’s hard to optimize such a hard "right or wrong" outcome, so we _relax_ our outputs & change our function to predict a probability distribution over all the possible labels for the image.

 > "Relax" in this context essentially means: "hey there, function, chill on this "horse" business a bit - it might be a large dog, after all".

-So the output might look a bit like this:
+So the output might look like this:

 ![bar chart of probabilities, with the highest spike by "horse"](img/activations_probs.png)